-The Escambia County Housing Finance Authority (ECHFA or the Authority) serves 13 counties across Florida by offering homeownership programs to first-time homebuyers and former homeowners (Do I Qualify?) in an effort to alleviate out-of-pocket expenses associated with purchasing a home.
-ECHFA also economically assists developers of multi-family housing communities through the issuance of tax-exempt revenue bonds.
+The Escambia County Housing Finance Authority (ECHFA or the Authority) serves 21 counties across Florida by offering homeownership programs to first-time homebuyers and former homeowners (Do I Qualify?).
+The Authority also assists developers of multi-family housing communities through the issuance of tax-exempt revenue bonds.
+In Escambia County, the Authority is actively involved in developing affordable single family homes through its Urban Infill Program.

-The ECHFA is a public body enabled and operating under the laws of the State of Florida.
+The Authority is a public body enabled and operating under the laws of the State of Florida.
 The Authority was created in accordance with the Florida Housing Finance Authority Law, Part IV of Chapter 159, Florida Statutes, as amended, and by Ordinance No. 80-12, as amended, enacted by the Escambia County Board of County Commissioners on May 29, 1980.
 Escambia Commissioners are responsible for appointing ECHFA’s governing body that consists of a five-member Board.
-The ECHFA Board and Registered Agent, Patricia D. Lott, may be reached at 700 South Palafox Street, Suite 310, Pensacola, Florida, (800) 388-1970 or by email at email@example.com or by visiting our website at www.escambiahfa.com.
+The ECHFA Board and Registered Agent, Lisa Bernau, may be reached at 700 South Palafox Street, Suite 310, Pensacola, Florida, (800) 388-1970 or by email at [email protected] or by visiting our website at www.escambiahfa.com.

 The mission of ECHFA is to help alleviate the shortage of affordable homes available to persons of moderate, middle and low income, which will provide them with safe, sanitary and decent housing; and to assist in making capital available for the financing of construction, purchase, reconstruction or rehabilitation of such homes for such persons at interest rates which they can afford.

-The "Sunshine Amendment," adopted by Florida voters through a constitutional initiative in 1976 as Article II, Section 8, Florida Constitution, contains standards of ethical conduct and disclosures applicable to public officers and employees; it also requires the Legislature to adopt the code of ethics described above.
+The "Sunshine Amendment," adopted by Florida voters through a constitutional initiative in 1976 as Article II, Section 8, Florida Constitution, contains standards of ethical conduct and disclosures applicable to public officers and employees.
+The Authority complies with those requirements, along with the public meetings and public records requirements of Chapters 286 and 119, Florida Statutes.

 Since 1980, ECHFA has assisted homebuyers in achieving their dream of homeownership and multi-family developers in reaching their real estate development goals.